 Fats and oils: increase Omega 3 (found in fish, pasture raised meats and eggs, flax) and monounsaturated oils like olive oil.
 Limit Omega 6 (Safflower, sunflower, soy, peanut and corn oils) and trans fats (processed foods).
 Saturated fats can be consumed in moderation.

-I could go on forever about the content of a healthy diet, but much of this depends on your personal preferences and thus I’ll stick with those few basic tips and ideas, feel free to experiment and find what works best for your family.
-Please let me know if you need any other ideas or specifics, I'd be happy to share!
+We could go on forever about the content of a healthy diet, but much of this depends on your personal preferences and thus we’ll stick with those few basic tips and ideas, feel free to experiment and find what works best for your family.
+Please let me know if you need any other ideas or specifics, we'd be happy to share!

 Now, what about how to get your kids to eat the healthy foods you’d like them to?
 That is the topic of this page!

 Newborn visit (day 3-5 of age, home visits encouraged)